Towards chemical accuracy for chemi- and physisorption with an efficient density functional: Results

 We minimized the absolute error in the CO/Pt(111) adsorption energy with respect to $\kappa$ and b using a least-squares fit to a 3rd-order polynomial in the two-dimensional $\kappa$-$b$ space.
 This approach allowed us to efficiently explore the parameter space and identify the optimal values.
 The resulting heat map (Figure \ref{fig:Heat_map_of_CO_Pt}(a)) revealed a well-defined minimum at $\kappa$=0.25 and $b$=0.91, with $\beta$ =26.26.
 This set of parameters delivered the lowest error for the CO/Pt(111) adsorption energy.

 When using AE6 atomization energies as the optimization objective for $\kappa$, and $b$, a very different minimum was found, located in the upper-right corner of the $\kappa$-$b$ parameter space (Figure \ref{fig:Heat_map_of_CO_Pt}(b)).
 A similar minimum emerged when both the AE6 and BH6 sets were used, in line with the original MS2 parameterization.
-These findings suggest that developing DFT exchange-correlation functionals for molecular adsorption on solid surfaces requires distinct optimization strategies compared to those used for general chemistry applications.
+These findings suggest that developing DFT exchange-correlation functionals for molecular adsorption on solid surfaces requires distinct optimization strategies compared to those used for general chemistry applications. {We acknowledge that the CE39 dataset is weighted toward chemisorbed systems, as noted in comprehensive benchmarking studies \cite{maurer2016adsorption}.
+However, our concurrent optimization approach against both CO/Pt(111) (chemisorption) and Ar$_2$ (physisorption) was specifically designed to address this imbalance and ensure balanced performance across both regimes, as evidenced by our bivariate plot results. }

 We conducted additional testing of the newly optimized Opt(MS+rVV10) functional on a set of small benchmark systems.
 These tests included the atomization energies from the AE6 set \cite{lynch2003small}, hydrogen transfer barrier heights from the BH6 set \cite{lynch2003small}, and lattice constants from the LC20 set \cite{sun2011self}, comprising 20 solids.
 The performance of Opt(MS+rVV10) was compared against other van der Waals-corrected functionals, including RPBE+D3, BEEF-vdW, and SCAN+rVV10 (the latter being a widely regarded general-purpose functional).
 The results are summarized in Table \ref{table:subsets}.
 For AE6 atomization energies, SCAN+rVV10 and BEEF-vdW showed better accuracy than Opt(MS+rVV10), which exhibited slightly higher errors.
 For BH6 barrier heights, both BEEF-vdW and Opt(MS+rVV10) performed well, with mean absolute errors (MAEs) of 5.4 kcal/mol and 5.6 kcal/mol, respectively.
 In the case of LC20 lattice constants, Opt(MS+rVV10) and SCAN+rVV10 were the most accurate, with MAEs of 0.020 Å and 0.021 Å, respectively.
 These results demonstrate that Opt(MS+rVV10) performs competitively in terms of accuracy, particularly for surface adsorption, while still maintaining reasonable accuracy in other general-purpose tasks.